- Align your optimization program with goals that are important for your business

 A goal tree helps you:

-- help stakeholders understand the value of your optimization efforts in a language they understand
+help stakeholders grasp the value of your optimization efforts in a language they understand

 You only need to build a goal tree once, but you’ll consult it multiple times throughout the iterative optimization cycle.
 You’ll use it to judge the impact of each potential campaign or experiment when prioritizing your backlog or building your roadmap.
 You might consult it when designing specific tests.
 You’ll probably also examine it when analyzing your results to consider the impact on key performance indicators (KPIs).
 Use the goals in your tree to identify other departments that care about the same metrics; these departments may be able to offer additional resources and support for your program.
 You can also use the tree to communicate optimization goals and gains to an executive sponsor.